UAW breaks pattern of adding factories to strikes on Fridays, says more plants could come any time

 Fain added that the Kentucky truck plant strike is sending a “very clear message” to Ford — as well as GM and Stellantis.

+“We have made progress this week and look for collaboration from the UAW to reach an agreement as soon as possible to get everyone back to work,” the company said.

+It said, however, that because of a walkout at an assembly plant in Toledo, Ohio, it was laying off 700 more workers at plants in Kokomo, Indiana.
+Stellantis said it now has laid off a total 1,340 workers during the strike.
+Detroit’s three automakers have laid off over 5,000 workers at factories that are not among the plants that have been hit by the strikes.

-The union began the strike by targeting a small number of plants from each company rather than having all 146,000 UAW members at the automakers go on strike at the same time.
+The union began the strike by targeting a small number of plants from each company rather than have all 146,000 UAW members at the automakers go on strike at the same time.

 Battery plants are a major point of contention in the negotiations.
 The UAW wants those plants to be unionized to assure jobs and top wages for workers who will be displaced by the industry’s ongoing transition to electric vehicles.